Hanford Engineer Works: Land acquisition

-Discontent over the acquisition was apparent in letters from Hanford site residents to the War and Justice Departments.
+Discontent over the acquisition was apparent in letters from Hanford Site residents to the War and Justice Departments.
 Bush briefed Roosevelt on the acquisition but the Truman Committee began making inquiries.
-On 15 June, the committee sent letters to Carpenter and Julius H. Amberg, Stimson's special assistant, seeking an explanation of the factors governing the choice of the location, the estimated cost of the project, and the need for the acquisition of so much land.
-At a cabinet meeting on 17 June, Roosevelt asked Stimson whether the Manhattan Project would consider moving plutonium production to another site.
-That afternoon Groves reassured Stimson that there was no other site "where the work could be done so well".
-Stimson then went to see the chairman of the committee, Senator Harry S. Truman, who agreed to remove the Hanford site from the committee's investigations on the grounds of national security.
+On 15 June, it sent letters to Carpenter and Julius H. Amberg, Stimson's special assistant, seeking an explanation for the choice of the location, the estimated cost of the project, and the need for the acquisition of so much land.
+At a cabinet meeting on 17 June, Roosevelt asked Stimson whether the Manhattan Project would consider moving plutonium production elsewhere.
+Groves reassured Stimson that there was no other site "where the work could be done so well".
+Stimson then went to see Senator Harry S. Truman, who agreed to remove the Hanford Site from the committee's investigations on the grounds of national security.
+Despite Stimson's attempts to keep all knowledge of its purpose from Truman, the latter wrote to a Spokane judge in July about the site: "I know something about that tremendous real estate deal, and I have been informed that it is for the construction of a plant to make a terrific explosion for a secret weapon that will be a wonder."
+In December, an investigator from the Truman Committee once again attempted to probe the Hanford project because of "various rumors" that another Senator had sent to Truman, and March 1944, the Committee again needed reassurance that the project was secret and could not be audited.

 Between March and October 1943, settlements averaged 108 per month.
 The first condemnation trial began on 7 October.
-Trial juries were largely drawn from Yakima, where land productivity and prices were much greater, and they distrusted the Federal Land Bank appraisers.
-Under the usual procedure in Washington state, the juries visited the tracts under adjudication, and the appearance at the site of workers with DuPont identification badges generated rumors that the project had no military value and that government was using its power of eminent domain for the benefit of private enterprise.
-The juries were sympathetic to the claims of the landowners and the payments awarded were well in excess of the government appraisals.
+Trial juries were largely drawn from Yakima, where land productivity and prices were much higher, and they distrusted the Federal Land Bank appraisers.
+Under the usual procedure in Washington state, they visited the tracts under adjudication, and the sight of workers with DuPont identification badges generated rumors that the project had no military value and the government was using eminent domain for the benefit of private enterprise.
+The juries were sympathetic to the claims of the landowners and the payments awarded were well in excess of the appraisals.

 From October 1943 until April 1944, the rate of settlements dropped to an average of seven per month.
 Groves became concerned that public attention generated by the trials and the inspection of tracts by juries where construction was now commencing might jeopardize project security.
-He arranged with Norman M. Littell, the assistant attorney general in charge of the Lands Division at the Justice Department, for additional flexibility in making adjustments to valuations to facilitate out of court settlement, and for the establishment of a second court and additional judges.
+He arranged with Norman M. Littell, the assistant attorney general in charge of the Lands Division at the Justice Department, for additional flexibility in making adjustments to valuations to facilitate out of court settlement, and for the establishment of a second court with additional judges.
 Air conditioning was installed in the courtroom in Yakima to permit cases to be heard during the summer months.